Acta Physica Polonica B

 We would like to express our grief, alongside the entire physics community,

-at the loss of this outstanding scientist of a very special, open minded personality.
+at the loss of this outstanding scientist of a very special, open minded and forthright personality.

 The memory of Tini Veltman will stay with us.

 Martin Veltman (right) with a former Chief Editor of APPB Kacper Zalewski at the

 conference "100th anniversary of the birth of Professor Marian Mięsowicz", Polish Academy